-[REVISED] FCMs will consider all relevant factors regarding the assessment in determining when to utilize video and/or audio equipment to record interviews with children.
-Video and/or audio taping should be utilized in situations when allegations of sexual abuse, severe physical abuse, human trafficking, or other complex cases could lead to criminal charges being filed (see Practice Guidance).
+FCMs will consider all relevant factors regarding the assessment in determining when of utilize video and/or audio equipment to record interviews with children.
+Video and/or audio taping should be utilized in situations when allegations of sexual abuse, severe physical abuse, human trafficking, or other complex cases could lead to criminal charges being file there.
+Guidance).